giaco91/Rate-of-energy-decay-in-deep-convolutional-neural-networks/README.md

 There are 3 additional arguments that can be passed:

 1. Integer: How many images do you want to scatter?
 The output energies at each level will be averaged over the images.
 2. Integer {2,6,18}: How many dyadic filters do you want to have at each node?
-Note that the calculation time scales like: layers^filters.
+Note that the calculation time scales like: filters^layers.
 Usually, running out of RAM will be the bigger issue here.
 3. Integer: How many layers do you want?

 ### Example input: